Varaaphon/FunPar-Final-Project-/README.md

 Regularly benchmark the system to identify bottlenecks and optimize performance.
 Profile the code to pinpoint and resolve performance issues.

-To run the project :
+# To run the project :

-Download the project and go to the folder where the sbt is :
+# Download and unzip the SPWS folder

-To run parallel web scraper :
+# To run the parallel version : sbt "runMain ParallelWebScraper"
-sbt "runMain ParallelWebScraper"
+# To run the sequential version : sbt "runMain SequentialWebScraper"

-To run sequntial web scraper : sbt "runMain SequentialWebScraper"
+# Test the performance between the two version : sbt "runMain Benchmark"